-Take the right steps to meet compliance in a virtualized environment
+VMware and PCI DSS Compliance: Taking the right steps in a virtualized environment

 The Payment Card Industry Data Security Standard (PCI DSS) is one of the most rigorous and specific set of standards established to date and is used by many organizations as a standard to secure their systems.
 PCI DSS applies to all organizations that store, process, or transmit cardholder data, regardless of volume.
 This includes merchants, service providers, payment gateways, data centers, and outsourced service providers.

 Here is a high level look at all twelve items that must be met in order to be compliant, with three new requirements in PCI DSS 3.0 (**) that warrant mentioning as being most relevant to the use of VMware and cloud technologies in a PCI-regulated infrastructure: